Primary schools potential closure / merger plans

 Cabinet decision 1

-The Council’s Cabinet makes a decision on whether to consult on the proposals
+The Council’s Cabinet decided to consult on the proposals

-June 2023 Consultation (subject to Cabinet decision) begins with parents, staff and governors, and those living and working in the area
+June 2023 Consultation began with parents, staff and governors, and those living and working in the area

 Cabinet decision 2

-Feedback from the previous consultation considered by the Cabinet who will decide whether to publish statutory proposals
+Feedback from the previous consultation was considered by the Cabinet who decided to publish statutory proposals

-October - November 2023 The Council publishes statutory notices of their intention to close/merge the schools.
-This triggers a 28-day representation period during which any person may object to or make comments on the proposals
+October - November 2023 The Council published statutory notices of their intention to close/merge the schools.
+This triggered a 28-day representation period during which any person could object to or make comments on the proposals

 December 2023